How to Grow Fig Trees: The Ultimate Step-by-Step Guide

 To plant a fig tree, follow general tree-planting best practices:

-- Optional: sprinkle granular mycorrhizae on the root ball, or water with a soluble mycorrhizae after planting.
+• Optional: I like to sprinkle granular mycorrhizae on the root ball, or water with a soluble mycorrhizae after planting.
 Mycorrhizae helps reduce transplant shock, encourage strong root development, deter root knot nematodes and other pests, and boost overall tree health.

-Do you have gophers in your yard?
-If yes, I highly suggest planting your fig tree in a gopher cage to protect it from damage.
+If you have gophers, I highly suggest planting your fig tree in a gopher cage to protect it from damage.
 Trust me.
-We learned the hard way that gophers find fig trees absolutely irresistible.
+I learned the hard way that gophers find fig trees absolutely irresistible.
 They will chew and eat the roots as well as around the base of the trunk.
 You can either buy large pre-made gopher baskets, or make your own like we do!
 Learn more about making and installing gopher baskets for trees here.

 Bear in mind that the size of the pot will directly limit the growth and production of trees (e.g. smaller pot = smaller tree).
 A dwarf or semi-dwarf fig tree variety will do best in a pot.
-Containerized figs will need to be fertilized more often; see fertilizing notes below.
-Most trees are admittedly happier in the ground than in pots.
-If you have the option, plant your fig tree in the ground.
+Potted figs will need to be fertilized more often; see fertilizing notes below.

 Fertilizing Fig Trees

 Fig trees are not typically heavy feeders, especially if they’re planted in decent soil from the start.
 Plan to fertilize in-ground fig trees only once or twice per year (spring and possibly fall) with an organic slow-release fruit tree fertilizer like this one.
-We simply feed our fig trees with homemade compost tea a couple times per year!
-Applying a water-soluble mycorrhizae in the spring can also help increase fruit production.
+I also feed our fig trees with homemade compost tea a couple times per year.

 Fig trees growing in containers will need more frequent fertilizer than those planted in the ground, requiring up to quarterly feeding.
-Feed potted figs with a slow-release granular organic fertilizer by dusting it over the soil surface, lightly scratch it in, and then water thoroughly.
+I like to feed potted figs with a slow-release granular organic fertilizer by dusting it over the soil surface, lightly scratch it in, and then water thoroughly.
 Follow the amounts listed in the product instructions.

 Pruning Fig Trees

-Fig trees grow well with little pruning, though some clean-up here and there can help maintain a more tidy and compact tree.
+Figs grow well with little pruning, though it can help maintain a more tidy and compact tree.
 Pruning can also encourage new growth, branching, and more fruit.

 Thereafter, prune fig trees during the dormant season, once they’ve lost their leaves in late fall or winter.
 Use clean and sanitized pruning shears or loppers to remove weak, diseased, dead, or otherwise undesirable branches from the tree.
 Removing (or topping) vertical branches near the center of the tree will create a more open and wide canopy, and increased growth of lateral fruiting branches.
 Pruning back the main branches by one quarter to a third each year will promote continued branching.